Denver Nuggets vs OKC Thunder: Odds, Spread, and Moneyline

 Denver Nuggets vs OKC Thunder Betting Trends

-- OKC is 8-1 ATS in its last nine contests in Denver.
+- OKC is 1-5 ATS in its last six games against the Denver Nuggets.

-- Totals have gone over in all five of Denver's last five games.
+- Totals have gone under in six of OKC's last seven games.

 Denver Nuggets vs OKC Thunder Injury Reports